oneapi-src/SYCLomatic/docs/dev_guide/frequently-asked-questions-faq.rst

       }
    }

-The following manually-adjusted code shows how to fix the hang issue or crash by moving the synchronization statement out of the if block.
+The following code shows how to fix the hang issue by moving the synchronization statement out of the if block.

 .. code-block:: cpp
    :linenos: